sei-international/AMES.jl/docs/src/dynamics.md

 ```math
 \hat{L} = (1 + \hat{Y})/(1 + \hat{\lambda}) - 1.
 ```
 [^2]: The [Kaldor-Verdoorn law](https://www.encyclopedia.com/social-sciences/applied-and-social-sciences-magazines/verdoorns-law) states that the growth rate of labor productivity is an increasing function of the growth rate of output.
 The coefficient relating output growth to labor productivity growth is often taken as a measure of increasing returns.
 If it is positive, then there are both static and dynamic increasing returns to growth.
-In the context of the Macro model, these take the form of learning-by-doing, where productivity increases with use of existing technology; and embodied technological change, where productivity increases with the introduction of improved technology.
+In the context of the AMES model, these take the form of learning-by-doing, where productivity increases with use of existing technology; and embodied technological change, where productivity increases with the introduction of improved technology.

 ## [Wages](@id dynamics-wages)
 The wage share ``\omega_i`` in sector ``i`` is given by